 When will we see it?

 The last Samsung watch was announced at the end of August last year, though didn't go on sale until November.
-That meant it could drop the announcement ahead of Apple's and let people know they had another option on its way.
-We expect that Samsung will drop the Gear S4 around the same time, perhaps using IFA once again to make a grand entrance.
+That meant it could drop the announcement ahead of Apple's (expected in September) and let people know they had another option on its way.
+We expect that Samsung will drop the Gear S4 around the same time, perhaps using IFA from 30 August, once again to make a grand entrance.